clarkfitzg/clarkfitzg.github.io/_posts/2018-02-27-representing-semantics-for-data-analysis-code.md

 build a data description that allows us to generate code that doesn't require any inference.
-Granted, many packages do a great job at inference, but we can generate more specific code and remove assumptions along with whole classes of errors and inconsistency if we don't have to do this inference.
+Granted, many packages do a great job at inference, but we can generate more specific code and remove assumptions along with whole classes of errors and inconsistency if we don't have to infer column types, numbers of columns, etc.

 WHOA- crazy idea.
 We could generate and use compiled code.
 Not sure this would be any faster than fast approaches in R's `iotools` or `data.table` though.